Brian Kuklick

 Brian Kuklick (born May 23, 1976) is an American former quarterback for the Orlando Rage of the XFL.

 Early life and education

 A star top-ranked football player in Pennsylvania, Kuklick became a two-sport athlete at Wake Forest University.
 In addition to playing as a quarterback, Kuklick played as a member of the Wake Forest Demon Deacons baseball team as a freshman.
 He drafted in the 5th round by the New York Mets in the June 1994 free agent draft.
-Kuklick graduated with a Bachelor of Arts in Communications.
+Kuklick graduated with a Bachelor of Arts in communications.

+In 1994, Kuklick made his first collegiate start against in the season finale against Georgia Tech.
+He led the Demon Deacons to a 20–13 victory where he completed 6-of-15 passes for 59 yards.
+In 1995, Kuklick lost the starting quarterback competition to Rusty LaRue, but replaced LaRue in the season opener against Appalachian State.
+He was named the starter the following week against Tulane, but sustained a broken right arm that ended his season.
+In 1996, Kucklick led the Atlantic Coast Conference in passes completed, passes attempted and passing yards.
+In 1997, he started the first nine games of the season before breaking his leg against Clemson.
+On the season, he threw for a career high 15 touchdowns and was named second-team all conference.
+In 1998, Kuklick threw for a career high 2,683 yards while the Demon Deacons finished with a 3–8 record.
+At the conclusion of the season he appeared in the Blue–Gray Football Classic and Gridiron Classic.
+In the Gridiron Classic, Kuklick sustained a concussion in the second half and was replaced by Graham Leigh.